 deserves to be!
 For more info click

-new flagship speaker system from Verity will be released in
+new flagship speaker system from Verity is in the works.

 Click for info -